maddran/NewsNet/readme.md

 `git clone https://github.com/maddran/newsnet`

-Move into the newly created 'newsnet' directory using the command:
+Move into the newly created `newsnet` directory using the command:

 `cd newsnet`

 Using the following command, install the required Python modules listed in `requirements.txt`. **Note:** this could take several minutes depending on your network connection:

-`pip install -q --upgrade --user -r requirements.txt`
+`pip install -q --upgrade --user -r requirements.txt && cd ..`

 ### Step 2.
 Define source list and get article URLs